 Do I personally honor and try to follow the 10 Commandments?
 Absolutely.
 I have freely chosen to.
 And that's the key difference.

 The affirmation of the separation of church and state is not a secular, liberal, or godless viewpoint.
-Quite the contrary; it is an entirely necessary position to take for anyone who believes in a non-coercive God.
+Quite the contrary; it is a position that honors the idea of a non-coercive God.
 Christians have long spoken of "free will," and the God we read about in much of the Bible never forces Himself on anyone.
 It is an affirmation that faith in or love of God is not genuine unless it is chosen, and that any other human being should be free to accept or reject faith just as I was.
 It's a simple matter of putting myself in another's shoes.
 Would I react favorably if I felt persecuted or marginalized for having a faith that differed from the majority?
 Would that make me want to sign on with them?

-Some say we used to be a Christian nation.
-When exactly was that?
-When we were running off and killing Native Americans so that we could expand?
-When we were oppressing and enslaving Africans, Chinese, or other foreigners and minorities to help us prosper?
-When we were holding witch trials or persecuting Catholics and Jews?
-When we were not letting women vote?
-When exactly was this golden age of Godly living?
+Besides, our history, though filled with plenty of inspiration and bravery, is also a bit tainted, and I'm not sure when this golden age of godly living was.
+It wasn't when we were running off and killing Native Americans so that we could expand.
+It wasn't when we were oppressing and enslaving Africans, Chinese, or other foreigners and minorities to help us prosper It wasn't when we were holding witch trials or persecuting Catholics and Jews.
+It wasn't when we were not letting women vote.

 Recommended reading: The Myth of a Christian Nation: How the Quest for Political Power is Destroying the Church by Gregory A. Boyd.